JasonOstroski/enablement-browser-dem-biz-observability/docs/index.md

 - Differentiate between digital customer journeys and end-to-end business processes (journeys)
 - Use Dynatrace RUM to monitor and analyze user behavior and experience
+- Leverage the RUM Injector to build tailored RUM demos
 - Capture and correlate business events across distributed systems
-- Build automated workflows to monitor business-critical processes
+- Build workflows to generate data for tailored business journey demos
 - Visualize and troubleshoot business flows to ensure continuity and performance

 **Lab tasks:**